Call Center Workforce Management Guide

 Contact center managers of single, voice-only operations can still rely on experience, a spreadsheet, and a set of Erlang C tables to plan staff schedules.
 Invented by a Dane in 1917, Erlang C tables are calculations based on the number of agents needed in a contact center with a given number of calls per hour, a given average length of a call, and an acceptable level of delay in answering the call.

-• Adherence
+Schedule Adherence

-Real-time adherence allows you to see exactly what is happening, alerts you to deviations from the expected activity, and enables you to make changes before problems occur.
+The level of adherence is one of the most telling key performance indicators, and a real-time adherence tool allows you to see exactly what is happening, alerts you to deviations from the expected activity, and enables you to make changes before problems occur.
 Put simply, the more you use it, the more accurate your forecasts and schedules become.

 Average handling time is the other key KPI that must be monitored two-dimensionally, by operations.
 AHT includes After Call Work (ACW), which is the time the agent does not spend interacting with the customer in real-time; instead, they're working on related administrative tasks, such as e-mailing or scanning docs.